crossplane/crossplane/design/one-pager-crd-scaling.md

 - Come up with tooling that can help reproducing the issues and assessing the effectiveness of considered solutions
-- Establish a common understanding on the Crossplane scenarios and if possible, a set of “definition of done” criterias for the CRD scaling issues, i.e., have a clear expectation on the scenarios we would like to support and on the expected performance in those scenarios.
+- Establish a common understanding on the Crossplane scenarios and if possible, a set of “definition of done” criteria for the CRD scaling issues, i.e., have a clear expectation on the scenarios we would like to support and on the expected performance in those scenarios.